Military history of Canada: October Crisis

 The October Crisis was instigated by the Montreal-based Front de libération du Québec's (FLQ) kidnapping of two government officials.
 On October 15, 1970, five days after the second kidnapping, the Quebec government requested military aid under the National Defence Act, with soldiers deployed to strategic locations in Montreal hours later.
 The following day, the federal government invoked the War Measures Act to confront the "apprehended insurrection," marking its only peacetime use.

 Under the War Measures Act, the FLQ was banned and civil liberties were suspended.
 Troops were deployed to Quebec until January 1971.
 Ultimately, 12,500 Canadian Forces troops were stationed in Quebec, with 7,500 in Montreal.
-The federal government's use of the War Measures Act sparked controversy due to the unjust detention of the majority of those arrested.
-This played a role in its replacement with the more restrained Emergencies Act in 1988.
+The federal government's use of the Act sparked controversy due to the unjust detention of most of those arrested, contributing to its replacement by the more restrained Emergencies Act in 1988.

 Vietnam War

 A POW is interviewed by a Canadian officer with the ICCS and a Provisional Revolutionary Government official in 1973.

 Canada was a non-belligerent during the Vietnam War, and took part in two international truce commissions, the International Control Commission and the International Commission of Control and Supervision.
 Canada's military involvement in the conflict was minimal, with a small contingent deployed in 1973 to enforce the Paris Peace Accords.

 Throughout the conflict, Canada became a haven for American Vietnam War resisters, with around 20,000 Vietnam draft dodgers and 12,000 military deserters seeking refuge in the country.
 However, in a countercurrent to the movement of American draft dodgers and deserters to Canada, around 12,000 Canadians and Canadian-American dual citizens enlisted with the United States Armed Forces and served in combat roles in Vietnam.
 Between 110 and 134 Canadians died during the conflict.
 In 2009, seven remained listed as missing in action.